daler/pybedtools/docs/source/topical-design-principles.rst

 Principle 4: Sensible default args
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If we were running the ``mergeBed`` program from the command line, we would
+If we were running the ``mergeBed`` program from the command line, we
 would have to specify the input file with the :option:`mergeBed -i` option.

 :mod:`pybedtools` assumes that if we're calling the :meth:`merge` method on